Group Classes

 Essential Gear:

-Harness & Long Line: Use a back clip harness and a long line ranging from 15′ to 30′ for easy handling.
+Harness & Long Line: For easy handling, use a back clip harness and a long line ranging from 15′ to 30′.

 – Rewards & Toys: Bring ample food rewards and a favorite toy if your dog enjoys one.